Sustainability & Resilience

 Sustainability Specialist

-Low-voltage electricians install, maintain, and repair many of the systems we use every day, including utilities, internet (broadband), phone, and solar installations.
-The electrical trade is a rapidly growing field for the northern California coast for residential and commercial electric systems.
-They are a respected and needed profession in our electrified world.
+Low-voltage electricians install, maintain, and repair many of the systems we use every day, including utilities, internet (broadband), and phones, and can serve as a springboard to specialized careers in the electrical industry.
+The electrical trade is also a rapidly growing field across northern California for residential and commercial systems.
+Electricians are a highly respected profession in increasing demand our electrified world.

 About the Program